TanmayKumarShorthillsAI/Assignment_4_Python/README.md

 - pdf: PyMuPDF (import fitz then use fitz.open(file_path) to load the pdf)
 - docx: python-docx (import docx then use docx.Document(file_path) to load the docx file)
 - pptx- python-pptx (import pptx then use pptx.Document(file_path) to load the pptx file)
+- Loader_classes folder contains the testing folder with contains the test cases tested.

 ### Extarctor classes: